spuzzelsnest/ww2web/README.md

 ```

-Edit .env.example
+Edit .env.example and edit it to your neeeds.
 ```
 cp .env.example .env
 nano .env
 ```
-edit the .env file to your needs.

-How to update a newly downloaded git
+### Update a new install

 ```
 composer update
 php artisan key:generate